 Drivers on Atlanta roads have an implied legal obligation to protect human life from harm and property from damage.
 While you don’t have to give any verbal consent to abide by this regulation, it naturally becomes effective every time you operate a motor vehicle on the roads.
 The law requires that you avoid any form of distraction that could endanger your own life and the lives of people around you.

-The Bader Law Firm in Atlanta helps victims of distracted driving accidents get compensation for the personal injury they suffer from these accidents.
+Bader Scott Injury Lawyers in Atlanta helps victims of distracted driving accidents get compensation for the personal injury they suffer from these accidents.

 What is Considered Distracted Driving in Atlanta?

 Distracted driving is anything that prevents a driver from fully focusing their attention on the road.
 This includes any one or more of the following: